Autistic masking: Presentations and reasons for masking

 Typical examples of heavier autistic masking include the suppression of stimming (in general or in public) and reactions to sensory overload.
-Autistic people may also mask by maintaining eye contact despite discomfort, mirroring the body language and tone of others, refraining from talking about passionate interests, or outwardly reacting less to sensory stresses.
+Autistic people may also mask by maintaining eye contact despite discomfort (e.g. anxiety, amygdala hyperarousal, sensory overload), mirroring/imitating facial expressions, body language and tone of others when unsure of appropriate social behavior, refraining from or restricting talking about passionate interests, or outwardly reacting less to sensory stresses.
+While masking can be done in private, it is often a response to social stress.
+A 2025 study found that autistic people masked significantly more around allistic (or non-autistic) people and significantly less when alone or with autistic peers.

 Autistic people with conversational difficulties may use complex strategies to converse more successfully, such as scripting a conversation outline, developing conscious "rules" for conversations, and carefully monitoring if these are being followed.
+They may also feel the need to monitor and adjust their natural facial expressions or tone of voice to meet an expected social response (e.g. in order to avoid upsetting others or to outwardly convey their inner experience in a more "neurotypical" way).
 Many autistic people learn conversational rules and social behaviors by watching television shows and other media and by observing and mimicking a character's behavior.

-A 2024 study supports prior research linking masking/camouflaging to interpersonal trauma and stigma, underlining its association to mental health challenges.
+A 2024 study supports prior research linking masking/camouflaging to interpersonal trauma and stigma, underlining its association with mental health challenges.
 From reduced self-esteem and authenticity issues in autistic adults, these findings challenge the common promotion of masking strategies for parenting, therapy, and education.
-Thus advocating for neurodiversity-affirming approaches that respects the autistic traits and identity preventing trauma and eliminates any practices that shames autistic individuals.
+Thus advocating for neurodiversity-affirming approaches that respect the autistic traits and identity, preventing trauma and eliminating any practices that shame autistic individuals.